 Sir John Yeamans, who had ruled a small colony with prudence and moderation, became insolent, unjust, and tyrannical, when he governed people by whom he had not been chosen.
-He was vitiated by prosperity; wherefore the proprietors, in consequence of numerous complaints, removed him from the government in 1674.
+He was vitiated by prosperity; wherefore the Lords Proprietors, in consequence of numerous complaints, removed him from the government in 1674.

 It is one of only three Jacobean-style houses

 Round House has stood on the corner at the foot of the big hill in Bathsheba [Barbados] for over 200 years.
 John (later Sir John) Yeamans had it built before he shot Colonel Benjamin Berringer and fled to Carolina.
 The exact details of the whole affair are a bit vague but it is clear that Yeamans had an affair with Colonel Benjamin Berringers' wife Margaret, and the rest, as they say, is history.

 It's about an hour horse ride from Bathsheba to the Abbey, in St Peter where the Berringers lived.
 Yeaman rode there quite often from the Round House.
 He went by day to organize workers with his friend and business partner Colin Berringer.
 Berringer and Yeamans were real estate speculators and planters.
 They were clearing the densely wooded area of Cherry Tree Hill, with the idea of selling land to the new arrivals who were coming to Barbados.
 The land was fertile and ideal for agriculture besides being close to Bathsheba and the spectacular view of Cherry Tree Hill.
 At dinners, the Berringers and John Yeamans talked of dreams, life, ambition, the military, adventure, and power.